palixir/wobe/packages/wobe-documentation/doc/concepts/context.md

 -   `statusText`: Set the status text of the response.
 -   `header`: Set a header of the response.

+## Methods of the context object

+Context object contains multiple methods to allow you to interact with the request and the response.
+Here is the list of the methods:

+-   `text`: Get the text of the body of the request.
+-   `json`: Get the JSON object of the body of the request.
+-   `redirect`: Redirect the client to another url.

 ## Examples

 Here is an example of a route handler that sends a text response: